PelionIoT/manifest-tool/README.md

 }
 ```

 * `certificates`: A list of URI/fingerprint pairs.
 The first certificate in the list must match the private key that you provied to the manifest tool to sign the manifest, supplied through the `-k` command-line option.
 Each certificate must sign the certificate before it in the list.
 The last certificate in the list should be the root of trust in the device and can have an empty URI.
 Instead of a `fingerprint`, you can provide a `file` and the manifest tool will calculate the fingerprint.
-Note that Device Management Update Client does not provide a mechanism to fetch certificates in this list.
+Note that Device Management Update client does not provide a mechanism to fetch certificates in this list.
 Implementing this feature requires the developer to override `arm_uc_kcm_cert_fetcher`.
-By default, Device Management Update Client expects to have one certificate and that this certificate must verify all manifests.
+By default, Device Management Update client expects to have one certificate and that this certificate must verify all manifests.

 ##### Short-hand parameters